ON-CAMPUS EMPLOYMENT FOR F-1 STUDENTS

 Your 20-hour weekly maximum is a combined total for all on-campus jobs you have.
 Hours may not be averaged over a period of time.

 The Student Employment Office on campus provides a current list of available on-campus positions.

 Another on-campus job option is the WKU Restaurant Group.
 In addition to regular wages, student employees in a WKU Restaurant Group unit also qualify for an added benefit - meal privileges.
 Students can work on-campus, keep their parking space, and enjoy free meals when they are working.

 You can also visit campus offices and departments and to deliver your resume and ask about any available positions.

-The Center for Career and Professional Development offers lots of helpful resources such as resume reviews, interview tips, advising sessions with career counselors, job fairs, workshops and resources about resume writing, interview skills, networking, and many other employment-related topics.
+The Advising and Career Development Center offers lots of helpful resources such as resume reviews, interview tips, advising sessions with career counselors, job fairs, workshops and resources about resume writing, interview skills, networking, and many other employment-related topics.